plotly/dash-stock-tickers-demo-app/README.md

 To learn more check out our [documentation](http://dash-docs.herokuapp.com/dash/).

-The app found in this repo looks like the following:
+The following is a screenshot for the app in this repo:

 ![Alt desc](https://github.com/plotly/dash-stock-tickers-demo-app/raw/RawGitAndGoogleAnalytics/Screenshots/Screenshot.png)